 Starting out in PC graphics, NVIDIA helped build the gaming market into the largest entertainment industry in the world today.
 Its invention of the GPU in 1999 made possible real-time programmable shading, which defines modern computer graphics, and later revolutionized parallel computing.
 More recently, GPU deep learning ignited modern AI — the next era of computing — with the GPU acting as the brain of computers, robots and self-driving cars that can perceive and understand the world.

 Huang is a recipient of the Dr. Morris Chang Exemplary Leadership Award from the Global Semiconductor Association in recognition of his exceptional contributions to driving the development, innovation, growth and long-term opportunities of the fabless semiconductor industry.
 He has received the Daniel J. Epstein Engineering Management Award from the University of Southern California, an honorary doctorate from Taiwan’s National Chiao Tung University, and the EB Lemon Distinguished Alumni Award and an honorary doctorate from Oregon State University.
 He was named to the U.S. Immigrant Entrepreneur Hall of Fame when it was established in 2012.
-In 2017, he was named Fortune’s Businessperson of the Year and Harvard Business Review ranked him No. 6 on its list of the world’s 100 best-performing CEOs, and No. 1 in the U.S., over the lifetime of their tenure.
+In 2017, he was named Fortune’s Businessperson of the Year and Harvard Business Review ranked him No. 3 on its list of the world’s 100 best-performing CEOs over the lifetime of their tenure.

 Prior to founding NVIDIA, Huang worked at LSI Logic and Advanced Micro Devices.
 He holds a BSEE degree from Oregon State University and an MSEE degree from Stanford University.